princethewinner/FiRE/README.md

 python example/jurkat_simulation.py
 ```

 Since data (`data/jurkat_two_species_1580.txt.gz`) is large, this may require large amount of RAM to load and pre-process.
-We also provide pre-processed data (`data/preprocessedData_jurkat_two_species_1580.txt.gz`).
+We have also providee pre-processed data (`data/preprocessedData_jurkat_two_species_1580.txt.gz`).
 Pre-processing was done using the script present in `utils/preprocess.py`.
 Demo using this data as follows

 ```python
 python example/jurkat_simulation_small.py